This post contains affiliate links.

 However, we hit a little snag.
 You’re not allowed to enter the countries in South America on a one way ticket.

 The airlines don’t want to take this risk however small it may be, and therefore they are actually the ones who strictly enforce this rule.
-I’ve flown on a one way ticket to both Colombia and Peru, and both times I was asked at checkin to pull up proof that I had flights leaving the country and returning to the Unites States before they let me through.
+I’ve flown on a one way ticket to Colombia, Peru, and Mexico, and all three times I was asked at checkin to pull up proof that I had flights leaving the country and returning to the United States before they let me through.

 Going into Colombia, I had no idea what my future travel plans would hold, and didn’t want to lock myself into a destination or a departure date I would later regret.
 So, I did what any good traveler does, and found a loophole.